 - We can guarantee a minimum wage at all production facilities.

-- We can guarantee that employees do not work more than 8 hours a day.
+- We can guarantee that employees do not work more than is legally allowed.

 We want to ensure a living wage to all high-risk countries between 2022 and 2024.